jj21asd/BetterSmithingTable/README.md

 # BetterSmithingTable
+### (For Fabric)
-I didt like the 1.20 smithing screen, so I made a mod to make it look a little better.
+I didn't like the 1.20 smithing screen, so I made a mod to make it look a little better.